Sunday, 13 December 2015

 One the mixture is clear add the cucumber mix to the pot and bring it to a simmer.

 Meanwhile get your jars ready.
-I like to put mine through the dishwasher to sterilise them.
+I like to put mine through the dishwasher to sterilise them or put them covered by water in a big pot which I boil for a minimum ten minutes.

 Fill the jars with cucumber pickle mix and put the lids on tight.
 I choose jars with metal lids that have the sealing clickable lids.
 I then put them in a big pot submerged in hot water and boil for 20 minutes.
 A lot of the recipes don't call for this but I can't fit all my jars in the fridge and I like to know they will keep.
 When you take the jars out that clickable seal on top should be down.
 It should release with a pop when you open your pickles.